IntelLabs/Sparso/README.md

 *Sparso* is a Julia package for speeding up iterative sparse matrix Julia programs.
 Sparso is part of the High Performance Scripting (HPS) project at Intel Labs.

+Sparso detects sparse matrix operations and redirects where possible to an optimized implementation provided by the MKL or SpMP library.
+Sparso does matrix property discovery in order to select the most performant version of a function on a matrix having certain properties.
+It detects constancy of value and/or structure of matrices, allowing different library calls to share an inspector in the inspector/executor paradigm.
+Finally, Sparso does analyses in order to to reorder matrices for higher locality.

 ## Installation

+### Hardware
+There is no hard requirement, but a modern many-core machine is preferred for performance testing.

 ### OS